 After examining the available research, their review concluded that there is evidence indicating that two major cannabinoids in particular — cannabidiol (CBD) and tetrahydrocannabinol (THC) – offer antiepileptic effects.
 CBD in particular has shown to be potentially beneficial on children with Dravet and Lennox-Gastaut Syndromes, two extremely serious seizure disorders that are hard for physicians to manage.

-While noting that the evidence of the efficacy of cannabinoids is there, Devinsky and his team of researchers did stress the need for more clinical trials on cannabinoids and epilepsy.
+While noting that the study did show evidence of the efficacy of cannabinoids, Devinsky and his team of researchers did stress the need for more clinical trials on cannabinoids and epilepsy.
 Unlike the other types of research, clinical studies involve the use of a placebo — a “fake” treatment given to half of the subjects.
 Placebos are necessary for comparison purposes to determine whether a substance truly is effective for a particular condition.
 Unfortunately, legislative limitations make conducting clinical trials on cannabinoids extremely difficult and expensive.
 Scientists have to get special permits and must obtain their cannabinoid material from one specific source.

 Still, the research that has been done so far is extremely promising.
 Just last month, CBD hemp oil was found effective at treating children with severe epilepsy in two separate studies.
 Renowned Mexican physician Dr. Saul Garza Morales found CBD hemp oil treatments to reduce seizures in 84% of children with epilepsy.
 Dr. Carlos Aguirre Velazquez found CBD hemp oil to cause an 81% reduction in convulsions in epileptic children.